jeffpar/pcjs.v1/devices/ti57/rom/README.md

 	> 0000a20 c0 e2 e1 dc 6f 69 1d 7a 24 fe 70 96 3c 2a 48 b8

-Sean had already found the first two corrections himself, and after making the other corrections, he updated the Raw ROM dump on his website; it has been updated here as well.
+Sean had already found the first two corrections himself, and after making the other corrections, he updated the Raw ROM dump on his website (see "updated 10/22/2017 - 4 bits fixed"); it has been updated here as well.

 Turning our attention to the *interpretation* of the raw data, let's review some additional information that Sean [posted in a forum](http://forums.bannister.org//ubbthreads.php?ubb=showflat&Number=98011#Post98011):